 "I don't think I can get in because I never win races at big race tracks.
 That's what they pretty much base it on.
 They don't care how many races you win or how hard you worked," Ouzts said.

-Ouzts has plenty of support at the grassroots level, where last year fans sought to get the jockey into the Hall of Fame.
+Ouzts has plenty of support at the grassroots level, where fans have sought to get the jockey into the Hall of Fame.
 A petition was started to support his consideration.
 He hasn't received a nomination, but Engelhardt said it may be possible.

 "Is he deserving?
 Hell yeah," Engelhardt said.